ElyonNosa/INBA/RETROSPECTIVE.md

 [See project velocity here](projectVelocity.jpg) \
 There is a clear trend that our group is underdelivering more and more for every iteration. \
 This is compounded by the fact that we are postponing an increasing amount of issues to the next release. \
-However, we are completing more issues for every iteration.
+However, we are completing more issues for every iteration, thanks to the increasing number of smells.